Drones sound creepy

 The US military-grade drones can be classified into three main types: mini, tactical and strategic.
 Mini drones are used for short-range reconnaissance; tactical drones offer tremendously long flight durations and control ranges to the tune of 322Km; while strategic drones have the capacity to fly for several days and even carry weapons as payload.

 There are speculations regarding how drones work.
 These drones use battery power to rotate propellers while the advanced ones are more expensive and equipped with full-fledged jet engines.
 They are able to fly at a whopping 805Km/h and attain elevations of up to 15,240m.

 Some drones are intelligent devices that are able to follow predetermined maneuvers.
 Some require pilots who may be seated on the ground near the operation or in their cosy control rooms situated thousands of miles away; controlling their gadgets via lightning fast wireless links.

 Not a replacement for human efficiency and senses

 Owing to the latency of a couple of seconds between the drones and the control room, crashes are inevitable.
-Sometimes human errors are committed by the pressing of the wrong button or by poor judgment calls based on misinterpretation of flight data.
-After all, the drone cameras cannot replace the efficiency and senses of a human in real time scenarios.
+Sometimes human errors are committed by the pressing of the wrong button or by poor judgment calls based on a misinterpretation of flight data.
+After all, the drone cameras cannot replace the efficiency and senses of a human in real-time scenarios.
 Since 2001, 400 large drones have crashed but simultaneously disasters have also been averted.
 In case of a disrupted wireless connection, the drones can hover in circles or even return to their original spot of launch without any human intervention.

 Piloting drones is a thankless job